canadacow/starflight-reverse/README.md

 # Starflight-Reverse - Remastered #

+## What is Starflight and what is this project about? ##

+For complete background on this project see the original [here](https://github.com/s-macke/starflight-reverse#readme).

+For additional information on Starflight and this interesting time in computer gaming, check out the book [Starflight](https://www.amazon.com/Starflight-Exploded-Computer-Gaming-1987-1994/dp/1732355290) on Amazon.

-Real-time Rotoscoped Vulkan/AI Generated project to bring a 40 year old game into the 21st century.
+This specific fork is a **Real-time Rotoscoped Vulkan/AI Generated project bringing Starflight into the 21st century.**

 <table border="none">
   <tr>